 I think the success of this recipe is down to the use of Stork margarine; my mother swears by it for making cakes.
 Here is a very old recipe given to me by a lady kitchen porter who worked for me many years ago.
 It's very tasty, topped with Cornish clotted cream.

-- 75 ml (5 tablespoons) cider or scrumpy, the rougher the better
+- 75 ml scrumpy cider, the rougher the better

 - 3 eggs, beaten